 - abnormal tissue growth or tumors

-- infections that pass from the mother (such as rubella, syphilis, and herpes)
+- infections that pass from the mother to the child, such as rubella, syphilis, or herpes

-- Toxoplasma gondii (a parasite that passes through the womb)
+- Toxoplasma gondii, which is a parasite that passes through the womb

 - low birth weight

-- doesn’t seem to startle at sudden noises or respond to sounds as you would expect
+- don’t appear to startle at sudden noises or respond to sounds in a way you would expect

 - trouble following group conversations